Local Simulations of Instabilities Driven by Composition Gradients in the ICM: Simulations of the Linear Regime

 The values for $\nu_\para$, $\chi_\para$, and $D$ are calculated from the model of \cite{Pen09} as explained in the Appendix of \cite{Ber15a}.
 The dimensionless values are so large that high resolution numerical simulations become very computationally expensive.
 As this is a test, we have arbitrarily reduced the values by a factor of 100 in the simulations.
 We use a value of $\beta = 2\cdot10^{6}$ for both sets of simulations and adopt a resolution of $32\times 256$ (MTCI) and $256 \times 256$ (HPBI).
 Some of the details of the simulations are listed in Table \ref{tbl-1} with the names HPBI\_ICM and MTCI\_ICM.
 The growth rates also depend on the wavenumbers, $k_x$ and $k_z$.
 For the HPBI (in the inner region) we take $k = k_x = k_z$ and investigate growth rate as a function of $k$.
 For the MTCI (in the outer region) we take $k_z = 0$ and investigate the growth rate as a function of $k_x$.
 The results are shown in Figure \ref{fig:icm_linear} with the growth rates of the HPBI in the left panel and the growth rates of the MTCI in the right panel.
+An estimate shows that the HPBI should be suppressed by magnetic tension for $k/2\pi \gg 3.4 \textrm{ kpc}^{-1}$ and the MTCI should be suppressed for $k/2\pi \gg 450 \textrm{ Mpc}^{-1}$.
 The growth rates are in units of 50 and 280 Myr, respectively.
 Therefore, in physical units, the maximum growth rates in these simulations are $\sigma_\mathrm{max} = 6.4 \ \mathrm{Gyr}^{-1}$ for the HBPI and $\sigma_\mathrm{max} = 1.2 \ \mathrm{Gyr}^{-1}$ for the MTCI.